cedricpri/getFakeRate/README.md

 # Step 2

-Once all the jobs are done, two different options are available.
+Once all the jobs are done, an hadd is necessary.
+At the end, you should have three files in the results directory, called hadd_data.root, hadd_wjets.root and hadd_zjets.root
+Two different options are then available.

 ## getFakeRate.C